The Lancet August 29, 2017

 Endpoint

-Major cardiovascular events (myocardial infarction, stroke, or death from cardiovascular causes)
+Composite of acute myocardial infarction, stroke, or death from cardiovascular causes

-Key result: Among persons at high cardiovascular risk, a Mediterranean diet supplemented with extra-virgin olive oil or nuts reduced the incidence of major cardiovascular events.
+Key result: A Mediterranean diet supplemented with extra-virgin olive oil or nuts resulted in a 30 percent lower risk of major cardiovascular events compared to a low-fat diet.

 Tailored to your role